Regina Lilientalowa

 Regina Lilientalowa, born Gitla née Eiger; 24 November 1875 Zawichost — 4 December 1924, Warsaw).
 She was a Polish ethnographer, translator, and journalist of Jewish origin.
 She is known for her pioneering research on Jewish folk rituals and literature.

 Life

-Gitla Eiger was born to Moses and Bluma Fayga née Halpern, in a traditional family of moderately Polonized Jews, descendants of rabbi Akiwa Eiger (1761–1837), in Zawichost, at the time a part of the Russian Empire.
+Gitla Eiger was born to Moses and Bluma Fayga née Halpern, in a traditional family of moderately Polonized Jews, descendants of rabbi Akiva Eiger (1761–1837), in Zawichost, at the time a part of the Russian Empire.
 She attended school at Sandomierz.
 After her marriage to Nathan Liliental in 1896 in the Synagogue in Szczebrzeszyn, she moved to Warsaw.

 Lilientalowa had three children: Stanisława (born 1897), Jan (who lived only for seven months in 1900), and Antoni (born 1908).
 Stanisława became a mathematician, while Antoni joined the Polish army and was killed in the Katyn Massacre.

 Lilientalowa died on 4 December 1924 from a failed operation in Warsaw.

 Career

 Lilientalowa wanted to pursue higher studies in Warsaw which was difficult for women, especially those from a Jewish background.
 She began to attend the so-called Flying University, which organized courses for women in secret, while educating herself privately in Jewish folklore.
 Under Ludwik Krzywicki, she expanded her knowledge of Jewish rituals and folk literature and began to publish in Poland's leading journals of anthropology, Wisła, and Lud.